jbcodeforce/ML-studies/docs/kaggle.md

 * Validate prediction accuracy

-One metric to use is the **Mean Absolute Error**.
+One metric to use is the **Mean Absolute Error** (MAE).

 ```python
 from sklearn.metrics import mean_absolute_error
 print(mean_absolute_error(val_y, val_predictions))
 ```

-A function to get MAE for a decision tree by changing the depth of the tree:
+Below is a function to get MAE for a decision tree by changing the depth of the tree:

 ```python
 def get_mae(max_leaf_nodes, train_X, val_X, train_y, val_y):